fere-ai/fere-docs/docs/intro.md

 [FereAI](https://www.fereai.xyz) is not your typical crypto analysis tool.
 It's a revolutionary platform powered by a team of specialized AI agents.
 Think of it like having a whole team of crypto experts working for you, 24/7.
 Each agent has its own unique skills and expertise, and they all work together to provide you with the most comprehensive and insightful market analysis available.

+Our Agents are live and autonomous.
+They have access to real time world events as it happens.
+They can read news, tweets, farcaster, youtube, tiktok and even browse the internet to get the latest information.
-Instead of relying on static data or limited language models, FereAI's agents are autonomous.
-They can write code, use APIs, browse the internet, and make inferences in real-time.
-This means they can access the latest information, analyze trends, and provide you with up-to-the-minute insights.
+They can also write code, use APIs, and make inferences in real-time.
+This means they can provide you with up-to-the-minute insights and analysis.

 ### Who is FereAI for?